FBicsharp/BracketsGym/README.md

-The input is a string, and the output is a string too so the input function must accept multiple string at time for optimize the http request (time for handshaking and serializing data) , in this case i covered all needs. for this task  I assume that the brackets is only ( and ), in case there was other brackets requiremensts i prepare the code base for handel it but i do not expose this feature via api becouse is not requested.
+The input is a string, and the output is a string too so the input function must accept multiple string at time for optimize the http request (time for handshaking and serializing data) , in this case i covered all needs.
+For this task  I assume that the brackets is only ( and ), in case there was other brackets requiremensts i will prepare the code base for handle it but i do not expose this feature via api becouse is not requested.

 I assume that the string lenght is short (less then 50 char) and the number of string is a single or multiple per request.
 Condisering the test case i suppose this following rules:
 	- if the brackets are not balanced the output is the same as given input
 	- if the brackets are balanced the output is the cleaned string without any extra brackets, the extra brackets are removed untill the string is balanced.
 	- the input string must be not empty

-I assuming that the authentication process is not required for this task, so i do not implement it becouse is not requested, the site should be installed on premise or under other authetication or authorization stystem.

 ## Pairs-en